Mark Pelli

-Mark Pellizzer (born June 14, 1980), better known by his stage name Mark Pelli, is a Canadian musician, singer, songwriter and record producer.
-He is best known for being a guitarist and vocalist for the pop-reggae group Magic!.
-In addition to performing, Mark has produced and written songs for several artists including: Chris Brown, Trey Songz, Shakira, Anthony Hamilton, Classified, and Vita Chambers.
-Pelli currently resides in Los Angeles, California.
+Mark Pellizzer (born June 14, 1980), better known by his stage name Mark Pelli, is a Canadian musician, singer, songwriter, and record producer.
+He is best known as a guitarist and vocalist for the pop-reggae group Magic!.
+In addition to performing, Pellizer produced and wrote songs for artists including: Chris Brown, Trey Songz, Shakira, Anthony Hamilton, Classified, and Vita Chambers.
+Pelli resides in Los Angeles, California.

 Early life

 Mark Pellizzer was born in Toronto, Ontario, Canada, on June 14, 1980.
-He began piano at age six and the guitar at thirteen years old.
-As a child, he traveled throughout Toronto to perform in different venues offering a diverse range of genres.
-At age sixteen, Pelli began producing and engineering albums and working at various recording studios.
-He studied classical piano at York University, where he had the opportunity to study under the virtuoso pianist Antonin Kubalek.
-He transferred to the University of Toronto where he switched to study jazz guitar under the mentorship of David Occhipinti.
+He began piano at age six and the guitar at thirteen.
+As a child, he perform in Toronto, presenting diverse genres.
+At age sixteen, Pellizer began producing and engineering albums and working at recording studios.
+He studied classical piano at York University, where he studied under Antonin Kubalek.
+He transferred to the University of Toronto where he studied jazz guitar under the mentorship of David Occhipint.
 He graduated in 2004.
 From 2007 to 2012, Pellizzer was a member of the Justin Nozuka band, where he assisted in composing music and touring.

-Solo career
+Career

-Pelli released two singles titled "You Changed Me" in 2018 and "Lifetime" in 2019.
+Pelli released two singles, "You Changed Me" in 2018 and "Lifetime" in 2019.

-Collaborations with other artists
+Collaborations

-Pelli has collaborated with a number of well-known artists.
-In 2012, he worked with The Messengers to produce the song "Don't Judge Me" for Chris Brown which hit #1 on U.S. Urban chart, #18 on the Hot R&B/Hip-Hop Songs chart and 67 on the Billboard Top 100 chart.
-Pelli co-produced/wrote the song "Cut Me Deep" for Shakira.
-He co-wrote the song "Inner Ninja" for the Canadian rapper Classified which hit number 5 in Canada and was 5× Platinum.
-Pelli co-produced/wrote the song "Serial Killer" for Trey Songz.
-He co wrote/produced and mixed the song "Coming Home" for Anthony Hamilton.
-He co-produced/wrote the song "Fix You" for Vita Chambers.
-Pelli has also worked in the studio with Usher, Jennifer Lopez, JoJo, and Marsha Ambrosius.
-In 2014, he collaborated with Kiprich to produce and feature on the song "My Own Holiday".
-In August 2015, he announced a collaboration with artist Major Myjah, to produce the song "Disposable" off Major Myjah's new EP titled Trouble.
-Most recently Pelli co-wrote, produced and mixed most of Sabrina Claudio's debut EP titled: Confidently Lost including: "Too Much Too Late", "I Won't", "Tell Me", "Runnin' Thru Lovers", "Confidently Lost", and the acoustic version of "Tell Me."
-In 2018, Pelli worked with T-Minus to produce J.Cole's song titled "Kevin's Heart."
+In 2012, he collaborated with The Messengers to produce "Don't Judge Me" for Chris Brown which hit #1 on U.S. Urban chart, #18 on the Hot R&B/Hip-Hop Songs chart and 67 on the Billboard Top 100 chart.
+Pellizer co-produced/wrote "Cut Me Deep" for Shakira.
+He co-wrote "Inner Ninja" for Canadian rapper Classified which hit number 5 in Canada and was 5× Platinum.
+Pelli co-produced/wrote "Serial Killer" for Trey Songz.
+He co wrote/produced and mixed "Coming Home" for Anthony Hamilton.
+He co-produced/wrote "Fix You" for Vita Chambers.
+Pelli worked in studio with Usher, Jennifer Lopez, JoJo, and Marsha Ambrosius.
+In 2014, he collaborated with Kiprich to produce and feature on "My Own Holiday".
+In August 2015, he announced a collaboration with artist Major Myjah, to produce "Disposable" off Major Myjah's EP Trouble.
+Most recently Pellizer co-wrote, produced and mixed most of Sabrina Claudio's debut EP Confidently Lost including: "Too Much Too Late", "I Won't", "Tell Me", "Runnin' Thru Lovers", "Confidently Lost", and the acoustic version of "Tell Me."
+In 2018, Pelli worked with T-Minus to produce J.Cole's song "Kevin's Heart."